 Vulkan Runtime Libraries is a cross-platform API whose primary purpose is to improve the performance of 3D applications (think games and interactive media) running on Windows.
 It is also available for the Linux operating system.
 It was developed back in 2014 and was officially announced in 2015 as Game Developer’s Conference.

-It also helps to balance between your CPU and GPU computation usage.
-It’s actually installed as part of the graphics driver, or when you update your GPU driver on your system.
-Note that the installation is facilitated by the card manufacturers such as Intel, Nvidia, AMD, etc.
+It also helps to balance your CPU and GPU computation usage.
+It’s actually installed as part of the graphics driver or when you update your GPU driver on your system.
+Note that the installation is facilitated by CPU/GPU manufacturers such as Intel, Nvidia, AMD, etc.

-The API is designed by the Khronos Group which is an American non-profit consortium.
-They have also built various other open standard APIs including OpenXR, OpenGL, WebGL among the few.
+The API is designed by the Khronos Group, which is an American non-profit consortium.
+They have also built various other open standard APIs, including OpenXR, OpenGL, and WebGL, among a few.

-In general, VulkanRT main purpose is to reduce the overhead in terms of performance, as well as to give the user more control over the GPU.
-It also helps to reduce CPU usage on PCs during heavy performance intensive tasks, ensuring that the performance cores don’t max out and result into a shutdown.
+In general, VulkanRT main purpose is to reduce the overhead in terms of performance and give the user more control over the GPU.
+It also reduces CPU usage on PCs during heavy performance-intensive tasks, ensuring that the performance cores don’t max out and result in a shutdown.

-One of the main benefits of this runtime library is that besides reducing the usage of CPU by the applications that need it, it also makes sure the entire workload is distributed evenly in multi-core CPUs.
+One of the main benefits of this runtime library is that besides reducing CPU usage by the applications that need it, it also ensures the entire workload is distributed evenly in multi-core CPUs.
 This way, a single core won’t be doing all the work; all the cores will do the work equally.

 What’s more interesting is the fact that VulkanRT works a lot like DirectX 12.
-Nonetheless, the main difference here is that DirectX 12 can only be used on Windows 10 PCs, while the Vulkan Runtime can run on a number of operating systems, including Windows, Linux, Mac Os, iOS, and Android.
+Nonetheless, the main difference here is that DirectX 12 can only be used on Windows 10 PCs.
+At the same time, the Vulkan Runtime can run on a number of operating systems, including Windows, Linux, Mac Os, iOS, and Android.

 Summary of features:

-- Mainly used in graphics cards and on mobile devices to improve the overall performance of graphics-oriented applications such as video games
+- They are mainly used in graphics card drivers and on mobile devices to improve the overall performance of graphics-oriented applications such as video games.

-- Offers faster and better performance with GPU optimization and code generation.
-It also has more compact driver packages, easy maintenance, and requires little space
+- It offers faster and better performance with GPU optimization and code generation.
+It also has more compact driver packages, easy maintenance, and requires little space.

-- Vulkan runtime libraries are primarily a part of AMD drivers, and they are acknowledged to offer faster and better performance.
+- Vulkan runtime libraries are primarily a part of AMD graphics card drivers.
+They are acknowledged to offer faster and better performance.